amrit2357/command_line_dict/README.md

   Example|ex <word>       Examples of usage of a given word in a sentence
   <word>                  Definitions, Synonyms, Antonyms & Examples for a given word
   Gameplay|play           Guess the word from given examples

+  # Instruction to install

+  1 .
+Create .env file.
+  2 .
+Write API_KEY and API_HOST in file to access the Api's
+  3 .
+Install all the npm modules by : npm install
+  4 .
+Run the server by : node dictionary.js